 - Reduce the heat to medium and add the onion, garlic and carrots and cook until the vegetables have softened, about 7 minutes.

 - Add the tomato paste and cook for about 2 to 3 minutes then add the red wine.
-Use a wooden spoon to scrape the caramelized bits on the bottom of the pan and allow the wine to reduce for about 3 to 4 minutes.
+Use a wooden or slotted spoon to scrape the caramelized bits on the bottom of the pan and allow the wine to reduce for about 3 to 4 minutes.

 - Next add in the beef broth and return the short ribs to the pot submerging them in the liquid.
 Bring to a simmer, then cover and transfer the pot to the oven.